Puppies & Kittens

 Your pet is no longer a puppy or kitten and is due for their first “adult” examination and vaccines and we are here to help.
 During adulthood your pet’s needs will likely change based on lifestyle and growth changes.
 Our annual WellCare visits will help us determine what vaccines are necessary during these changes.
 If your pet is now going to the groomer, daycare, or the dog park his needs will be different than a pet that just sunbathes daily on the lanai.
 Consistent WellCare visits during adulthood can help us detect diseases and problems earlier which hopefully will lead to faster recoveries and success stories.

 River Oaks Animal Hospital will work with you to determine what vaccines will be beneficial for your pet.
 We follow the guidelines set forth by the American Veterinary Medical Association, American Association of Feline Practitioners, and the Companion Animal Parasite Council.
 We believe in best medical practices and will not “over-vaccinate” your pet.
 We also offer vaccine titers as an alternative to vaccinating if needed.
-Our team has been through Fear Free Training and generally can distract with yummy treats while the doctor vaccinates, making the experience much more pleasurable than previous methods.
+Our team has been through Low Stress Handling and generally can distract with yummy treats while the doctor vaccinates, making the experience much more pleasurable than previous methods.

 Over 6 million pets enter US shelters each year, many of which are lost family pets.
 Unfortunately only 3-4% of dogs and less than 1% of cats are microchipped.
 Without an ID, 90% of these pets will not return home.
 A microchip is the only form of pet identification that is permanent, with a unique number than cannot fall off, be altered, or be removed.
 Implanting a microchip is a simple process that can be done easily during a WellCare visit or while your pet is here getting spayed or neutered.
 The chip is about the size of a grain of rice and is inserted into the scruff of your pet’s neck like a vaccinations.
 We take care of all the registration so that you do not have to worry about a thing!
 River Oaks Animal Hospital utilizes the HomeAgain chip which can be read by a universal scanner in case you are planning on traveling outside of the country with Fido!